rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter/README.md

 expected on `127.0.0.1:10203`.
 You can change these default values on `RsSocketAdapter.xml`.

-To run the Shape tester:
+To run the Shape tester that mimics a legacy UDP socket sender, run:

 ```bash
 python3 test/send_shape_to_socket.py 127.0.0.1 10203